mongodb/docs/source/includes/api/list-tables/modify-cluster-request-body.rst

        - 4.2
        - 4.4
        - 5.0
-       - 6.0 Release Candidate
+       - 6.0

        .. important::

-          MongoDB 6.0 is a release candidate, made available for early testing.
-To learn more, see :v6.0:`MongoDB v6.0 Release Notes
+          If your cluster runs a release candidate of MongoDB 6.0,
-          </release-notes/6.0/>`. |service| will upgrade the cluster
+          |service| will upgrade the cluster to the stable release
-          to the stable release version when it is generally available.
+          version when it is generally available.

        You must deploy MongoDB **5.0** if
        **"providerSettings.instanceSizeName" : "M0"**, **"M2"** or **"M5"**.